 The 24-pin power supply connector (JPWR3) meets the ATX SSI EPS 12V specification.
-You must also connect the 8-pin 12V DC power connectors (JPWR2/JPWR4) to the power supply to provide adequate power to your system.
+You must also connect the 8-pin (JPWR1/JPWR2) processor power connectors to the power supply.
+Refer to the next page for more information on JPWR1/JPWR2.